alexzhangs/library-metadata/Standards and Models of Library Metadata.md

 		- 作品｜Work

-			- e.g.: who wrote that book - a high level of abstraction, the conceptual content that underlies all of the linguistic versions, the story being told in the book, the ideas in a person's head ofr the book.
+			- e.g.: who wrote that book - a high level of abstraction, the conceptual content that underlies all of the linguistic versions, the story being told in the book, the ideas in a person's head for the book.

 		- 内容表达｜Expression